-There aren’t many major cities where you can get lost in a garden oasis or feel the spray from a 35 meter waterfall.
+There aren’t many major cities where you can get lost in a garden oasis or feel the spray from a 35-meter waterfall.
 But then nothing about Singapore is usual.

 Although there are so many sites to explore in this vibrant city, one you really can’t miss is the glorious Gardens By The Bay.

 Located in the heart of the city near Marina Bay, the gardens sprawl across 250 acres of reclaimed land.
-With gardens, attractions and exhibitions for every taste and age it really is worth a visit for anyone who travels to Singapore.
+With gardens, attractions, and exhibitions for every taste and age it really is worth a visit for anyone who travels to Singapore.

-Entry to the gardens itself is free and you could easily explore the themed gardens, walk along lakes looking for dragonflies and admire giant artworks for the day without spending a cent.
+Entry to the gardens itself is free and you could easily explore the themed gardens, walk along lakes looking for dragonflies, and admire giant artworks for the day without spending a cent.

-One of our favorites were the Dragonfly and Kingfisher Lakes where you can wander along the boardwalk and find sculpture of frogs and dragonflies.
+One of our favorites were the Dragonfly and Kingfisher Lakes where you can wander along the boardwalk and find sculptures of frogs and dragonflies.
 The World of Plants was a close second with lots of learning experiences for both the adults and the kids.
 But there are plenty of other themed Garden spaces to explore too from The Sun Pavilion to The Canyon.

 There is also a special Children’s garden with a fun water play area that is a firm favorite with families visiting Singapore and locals alike.
 Click to find out more about Gardens By The Bay with kids.

 As the area is so big it may be worth downloading the mobile app or getting a map from the information center at the start of your visit so you can plan which parts of the Gardens you want to see.